pletzer/swatParallel/README.md

     }
 }
 ```
 Note the number of workers and the number of threads per worker.
-The input parameters are set in the `examples/ex4/ex4.rds` file.
+The input parameters are set, here, in the `examples/ex4/ex4.rds` file.

 ## The input file